valory-xyz/open-autonomy/docs/guides/scaffolding.md

         the remote registry.
 For this reason, this flag is required to instruct the framework to store the skill in the local registry.

-5. **Clean up.** If we are only interested on the skill, we don't need the agent anymore, so we can safely delete it:
+5. **Clean up.** If we are only interested on the skill, we don't need the agent any more, so we can safely delete it:
     ```bash
     cd ..
     autonomy delete my_agent